 They are cultists, dogmatic, bigoted bullies.
 They need their guns, and practically cower when they don’t have one.
 Germany, we are reminded, overran weak, harmless Poland just before the film was shot.
 The submariners gun down unarmed Eskimos, club or shoot others and kill one of their own for not adhering to dogma.

-One (Raymond Lovell) is a fat self-proclaimed know-it-all with “not my fault” and “don’t blame me” — “I take no responsibility” — on his cowardly lips at many a moment.
+One (Raymond Lovell) is a Proud Boys plump self-proclaimed know-it-all with “not my fault” and “don’t blame me” — “I take no responsibility” — on his cowardly lips at many a moment.

 That’s the thing about classic films.
 They keep talking to you long after the language of the day — cinematic, dramatic and rhetorical — has changed and the world has moved on.
 Here’s a classic that reminds us that we used to know Nazis aren’t “very fine people.”